Write using plain English (plain language)

 - 0 to 30 - Extremely difficult to read (academic or technical writing)

-Aim for a Reading Ease score of 60 or above in your writing.
+Aim for a score of 60 or above where possible.

-A key part of this score is the amount of syllables per word in the text.
+A key part of this score is the number of syllables per word.
 Syllables are the individual units of sound that make up a word.
-For example, water has two syllables and door has one syllable.
+For example, “water” has two syllables and “door” has one.

-In this example about a cat sitting on a mat, notice how the Reading Ease score goes up the simpler the language becomes.
-The breed of cat 'Abyssinian' (a proper noun) is needed, so exclude it from the score.
+In this example about a cat sitting on a mat, notice how the Reading Ease score improves as the surrounding language becomes simpler.
+The breed name “Abyssinian” is needed, so it remains unchanged.

 - An Abyssinian feline situated itself upon the burgundy doormat.
 (Score 18.9 - Extremely difficult to read)